inveniosoftware/docs-invenio-rdm/docs/develop/architecture/software.md

 - Provide a strong programmatic API that produce a clean, simple and reliable control flow in the service layer.
-- Persist our business objects on data storage in an reliable and performant way.
+- Persist our business objects on data storage in a reliable and performant way.

 !!! tip "Tip: Messy service layer?"

-    If you service layer code looks messy, likely you need to work on your data access layer.
+    If you service layer code looks messy, you may need to work on your data access layer.

     A typical example is the service layer doing data-wrangling with